LewisTrundle/L4-Individual-Project/evaluation/participant-brief.md

 Provided with the controller is a link to the user manual. <br>
 __Please feel free to consult the user manual for help with any of these tasks.__

-When you’re ready to begin, please navigate to the controller via the link below, then complete the following stages. <br>
+When you’re ready to begin, please navigate to the controller via the link below, then complete the following stages.
+During the evaluation, you will need to use the controller on both a laptop and a phone. <br>
 https://lewistrundle.github.io/L4-Individual-Project/index.html

 <br>